Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 Threshold
 ---------

-You can manage threshold entries for :ref:`suricata` by going to :ref:`administration` --> Configuration --> suricata --> config --> threshold-file.
+You can manage threshold entries for :ref:`suricata` by going to :ref:`administration` --> Configuration --> suricata --> thresholding --> SIDS.

 Please note that :ref:`suricata` 6 has a 64-character limitation on the IP field in a threshold.
 You can read more about this at https://redmine.openinfosecfoundation.org/issues/4377.